Meet FlyFin TaxGPT, Your A.I. Powered Tax-Assistant ️

 Factor in your business expenses

 Whenever you take the first step toward calculating the amount you should quote for your work, you must always factor in your business expenses.
 This is crucial if you just started as a freelancer and are new to the game.
-The cost of small items that help doing a particular task can mount up over 12 months and could be pretty significant.
-For example, if you’re a freelance makeup artist and create Instagram content, you must keep track of your makeup cosmetics cost.
-First, this will help you give a better price estimate to your client that is also profitable for you, and since these makeup items are your business expenses, you can use them as deductibles during tax filing.
-The latter part will help lower your taxable income and better understand your self-employment income as a social media influencer.
+The cost of small items that help doing a particular task can add up over 12 months and could be pretty significant.
+For example, if you’re a freelance makeup artist and create Instagram content, you must keep track of the costs like buying makeup products, brushes and a ring light.
+This will help you give a better price estimate to your client that is also profitable for you.
+And since these items are your business expenses, you can use them as deductibles during tax filing.
+Doing this will help lower your taxable income and better understand your self-employment income as a social media influencer when it comes time to make your quarterly tax payments.

 Finding the right price from location

 You might be juggling between different professions, but you always have to be mindful of the place where you are working.
-For example, a freelancer working in the San Francisco Bay Area, has an average income of ~$32 per hour, which is 22% higher than the national average.
-On the other hand, an average freelancer working in Austin, earns ~$26 on average, slightly below the national average.
+For example, a freelancer working in the San Francisco Bay Area, has an average income of ~~$36.51 per hour, which is 45% higher than the national average.
+On the other hand, an average freelancer working in Austin, earns ~$21.10 on average which is slightly below the national average.
 But, surprisingly, you can have larger savings working in Austin because it’s a much cheaper city than San Francisco.
 A freelancer earning in the Bay Area has a higher income but also has more expenses from living in an area where the average income is much higher than the national average.
 In addition, the housing rent in the Bay Area is also significantly higher than in Austin.
 So, when starting as a freelancer in the Bay Area, you should aim to earn at least the average or above average to live a comfortable life.

 Calculating your self-employment income

 You'll also need to add income from other sources, like capital gains from cryptocurrency investments.
 But does having a high self-employment income always mean paying a large amount of tax?
 Well, no. You can use business deductions, like mileage for delivery drivers, internet bill if you work from home, to lower your taxable income as a self-employed person.
-However, finding all qualifying deductions in your bank statements is time-consuming, and you can use A.I.-powered tools like FlyFin to calculate deductibles automatically.
+However, finding all qualifying deductions in your bank statements is time-consuming, and you can use A.I.-powered tools like FlyFin to find your deductibles effortlessly.

 Adjusted Gross Income